hknd23/idcempy/docs/zmiopc_tutorial.rst

 The returned dataframe contains predicted probabilities when 'gender_dum' equals 0, and when 'gender_dum' equals 1.

-You can also calculate the change in predicted probabilities of the outcome variable when the value of a covarariate changes.
+You can also calculate the change in predicted probabilities of the outcome variable when the value of a covarariate changes, and plot those values.

 .. testcode::